Skip to main content

 Most sleep interventions target one thing: helping you fall asleep.
 Melatonin signals darkness.
 Magnesium relaxes muscles.
 Prescription sleep aids sedate your central nervous system.
 None of them address the underlying biology of why your sleep quality has deteriorated.

 After age 30, your body produces less growth hormone, less melatonin, and more cortisol at night.
-Your pineal gland calcifies.
+The pineal gland accumulates calcium deposits with age.
 Your stress response becomes harder to shut off.
 The result is not just fewer hours of sleep.
 It is shallower sleep.
 Less time in the deep, restorative delta-wave stages where tissue repair, memory consolidation, and immune restoration happen.

 Peptides target these root causes at the biological level.
 They are not sedatives.
 They do not knock you out.
 They restore the systems that regulate sleep depth, stress hormones, circadian rhythm, and overnight recovery.
 Different peptides target different layers of the problem, which is why the right choice depends on what is actually broken in your sleep.